dimitris-development/vue-barcode-qrcode-scanner/README.md

 ## Usage

-The Vue Barcode and QR code scanner works out of the box by just including it.
+To use the Vue 2 Barcode and QR code scanner just import it into your project

 ### Scanning from Video Camera